sarryqassir/100-days-of-code/log.md

 ### Day 1: January 24, 2022, Monday

+**Progress**: Finished FCC OOP

+**Thoughts**: I'm already learning OOP in C++ through school, but it should still prove useful to learn the basics of OOP in JS, since React used class components for a long time, and it is still popular in a lot of documentation and code bases.
+On top of that, it's just nice to know what OOP is like in other languages, and it furthered my knowledge about the concept as a whole to see how the four pillars are applied in JS compared to C++, I'd like to try some OOP in another language, like python.

 **Leet Code**: [Roman to Integer🟢](https://leetcode.com/problems/roman-to-integer/) Time: ~40 Minutes | Language: JS | I used an object with the roman numerals as keys and their respective numeric values as values.
 I split the string and iterated through it, subtracting from the total if the previous value < the next value, and adding otherwise.

+### Day 2: January 24, 2022, Tuesday

 <!--
 - [Valid Parentheses 🟢](https://leetcode.com/problems/valid-parentheses/)